tymongwp/python-log-analyser/README.md

 # Python Log Analyzer

 A simple Python tool that reads a log file and counts failed login attempts.
-Built for beginners learning programming and basic cybersecurity concepts.

 ---

 ## What it does